RichardHeriawan/Lab0/index.md

 ```
 ## As a Person

 I was born and raised in Bandung Indonesia.
 I have a dog and her name is [Naomi](IMG_8728.jpg).
-My hobbies are singing, playing guitar, hiking, and listening to music.

-My family list:
+My hobbies:

-1. Handy Heriawan
+1. Singing
-2. Lugiarsih Lokarjana
+2. Playing guitar
-3. Kathleen Christandi Heriawan
+3. Running
-4. Evelyn Christandi Heriawan
+4. Hiking

 My bucket list: